nontangent/resumee/app/src/assets/documents/resumee.md

 ## AWARDS
 ### **Nothing but…**
-100,000 people viewed this page and 2 resumes created by me.
+X people viewed this page and X resumes created by me.
 If you will be helped by me and get a job, please let me know it.

 ## EDUCATION
 ### **Shonan Fujisawa University** | *April 2016 - March 2021*